R-Ram95/notes/projects-mfe-micro-frontend.md

     }
     );

-    > [!important]
-    > How are API Calls made?All api calls are made through the orchestratorthe root-config.ts of the orchestrator defines the authenticatedFetch functionadds things needed for request (endpoint url, headers, etc.) this function is passed to the applications using CustomProps (passed to each application during the lifecycle methods) of the single-spa registerApplication() methodactual api calls are made using methods defined in the @nutrien/cxp-api-fetch-module packageauthenticatedFetch// adds
+    How are API Calls made?All api calls are made through the orchestratorthe root-config.ts of the orchestrator defines the authenticatedFetch functionadds things needed for request (endpoint url, headers, etc.) this function is passed to the applications using CustomProps (passed to each application during the lifecycle methods) of the single-spa registerApplication() methodactual api calls are made using methods defined in the @nutrien/cxp-api-fetch-module packageauthenticatedFetch// adds
     const authenticatedFetchWithGroupId = (
     input: RequestInfo,
     init?: RequestInit | undefined,